maarten-pennings/WebUSB-LED/README.md

  * Via the [console](https://webusb.github.io/arduino/demos/console/) from the tutorial manual commands can be tested (try h for help)

 ## Schematics
-The Pro Mini must have a LED (but can be built in) and must have a USB connection.
+The Pro Micro must have a LED (but can be built in) and must have a USB connection.
 Adding a button also shows events going from hardware to Chrome - so a nice extension.
 For debugging, a reset (RES or RST) and hardware terminal are helpful.